Praetorian DASS: ESM-RWR

 The DASS includes electronic support measures (ESM) and is equipped with radar-warning-receivers (RWR).
-The RWR is designed to detect threat radars using super heterodyne, digital receiver antennas which are located into the wing tip pods giving full 360° coverage with an accuracy better than 1° in azimuth.
+The RWR is designed to detect threat radars using super heterodyne, digital receiver antennas which are located into the wing tip pods giving full 360° coverage with an accuracy better than 1°.
 These passive antennas can identify radio frequencies of 100 MHz up to 10 GHz, which is sufficient to detect nearly all types of radar systems and even to detect other RF sources such as radios or datalink systems.
 The data is compared with the database of radar signatures stored in the Electronic Support Measures suite (ESM).
 Using this information the ESM allows the identification of the radar and thus the platform it is deployed from and presents it on a moving map or multifunction display producing a 360° threat picture around the aircraft including identifying targets and even their zones of lethality.
 This allows the pilot to fly around these zones to avoid detection or being engaged.
 Thus the system not only warns a pilot but it helps him to look out for potential targets.